-For the purpose of this document, workgroup managers refer to the agency, staff, third-party contractors, and any individuals responsible for supervising workgroup members, issuing payments to eligible members, and establishing rules, procedures, and providing general oversight of the workgroup in question.
-"Workgroup manager" may not be an official title in every circumstance, but generally refers to the people or groups responsible for the management of the workgroup.
+The agency, staff, third-party contractors, and any individuals responsible for supervising workgroup members, issuing payments to eligible members, and establishing rules, procedures, and providing general oversight of the workgroup in question.
+"Workgroup manager" may not be an official title in every circumstance but generally refers to the people or groups responsible for the management of the workgroup.

-Workgroup
+Workgroup Classification